 Physical and occupational therapy can help you get back key functions and enjoy daily activities again.
-The Sillerman Center for Rehabilitation at Memorial Sloan Kettering has dedicated experts who can help you recover after treatment for spine tumors.
+Our dedicated rehabilitation experts can help you recover after treatment for spine tumors.
 We’ll help you learn therapeutic exercises and neuromuscular training to strengthen your lower body and improve endurance and balance.
 These exercises can prevent falls and other injuries and help decrease pain throughout recovery.

 Counseling and Support

 Sometimes, you and your loved ones just need someone to talk to someone who’s trained to help you make sense of your journey before, during, and after treatment.